What Does Liberal Arts College Mean? Pros and Cons

 Here are some of the advantages of attending a liberal arts college:

-So, liberal arts colleges are not bad but rather viable path for students who seek a well-rounded and enriching education.
+So, liberal arts colleges are not bad but rather viable paths for students who seek a well-rounded and enriching education.

 Disclaimer: The views and opinions expressed in this article are those of the authors and do not necessarily represent those of the College Reality Check.